 Loving eating cuttlefish egg, keep fishing”)

 From February to May, cuttlefishes have eggs.
 Buttery cuttlefish egg is a favorite food in Dat Mui, U Minh, Ca Mau province, Vietnam.
 Locals use cuttlefish eggs to make lots of flavorful dishes, including Cuttlefish Egg Cake which is a very unique dish.
-This cake is made right on boat after catching cuttlefish to make sure the eggs are fresh and the cakes are delicious.
+This cake is made right on the boat after catching cuttlefish to make sure the eggs are fresh and the cakes are delicious.

 Cuttlefishes are caught at night and frozen in ice.
 The next morning, fishermen cut cuttlefishes to get eggs inside them.
 They must be careful so that gallbladders are not broken, the eggs are not bitter.
 Then they knead cuttlefish eggs with duck eggs, pork, pork liver and spices until the mix reaches a degree of smoothness and stickiness.
 After that, they form the mix into round pieces, dry them under the sun and put them into cold storage.